 Stephen Colbert bid farewell on his final episode of "The Colbert Report" in December 2014 after a nine-year run.
 Everyone from National Institutes of Health Director Francis Collins to New Jersey Sen. Cory Booker to former Arkansas Gov. Mike Huckabee --- and even former President Bill Clinton, tweeting --- appeared during the 23-minute finale, all singing "We'll Meet Again."
 Colbert will be taking over for David Letterman once he retires next year.

 Diane Sawyer officially stepped down as anchor of ABC's "World News" in August 2014, but will focus on primetime specials and big interviews for the network.

 Craig Ferguson left "The Late Late Show" in December 2014 after nearly a decade on the air.
 He took over for Craig Kilborn in January 2005.

 Following a week-long celebration of her career, May 16, 2014 marked Barbara Walters' final episode of "The View."
 While Walters will remain under contract to ABC for some time and will continue to pursue big-ticket interviews, she will no longer appear on the show she helped create more than 18 years ago.

 In May 2011, the last episode of "The Oprah Winfrey Show" aired.
 In the 25 years since the show has been nationally syndicated, Oprah has made herself a singular force in television and popular culture.

-Glenn Beck left his his Fox News Channel talk show in late spring 2011 after a short burst of success with the network.
+Glenn Beck left his his Fox News Channel talk show in 2011 after a short burst of success with the network.
 Almost immediately after joining in January 2009, he doubled the ratings at his afternoon time slot.
 Near the end, his ratings sunk and he suffered from several advertiser boycotts.

 After more than 28 years of hosting the syndicated television morning talk show most recently called "Live!
 With Regis & Kelly," Regis Philbin finally stepped down in November 2011.